Driving Reward And Recognition In The Workplace

 The little things

-Whether it’s an email or a handwritten note, small gestures go a long way.
-Send an email to a person to say thank you for their help or you think they’re doing a great job, or leave them a post-it note to say thank you.
+Small gestures go a long way, whether it’s an email or a handwritten note.
+Send an email to a person to thank them for their help, or you think they’re doing a great job, or leave them a post-it note to say thank you.

 Rewards

 Unlike recognition, rewards should have a monetary value attached to them.
 Rewards programmes need to be crafted by HR teams to ensure they are positive and reinforce motivation within teams.
-When considering rewards programs it's important to share that there should be fairness and benchmarks to receive rewards.
-Whether this is signing new clients, getting a big deal or going above and beyond.
+When considering rewards programs, it's important to share that there should be fairness and benchmarks for receiving rewards, whether this is signing new clients, getting a big deal, or going above and beyond.
 Rewards should not be competitive and should be given to those who warrant them.

 Here is a list of rewards programs aimed at individual and team performance: